 \subsection{IPP-LCG for Nonconvex Problem}

-The following two lemmas serve as building blocks for establishing the convergence rate of IPP-LCG.
-In particular, Lemma \ref{lem6} characterizes an important property of the optimal solution of the subproblem \eqref{convex-sub} and Lemma \ref{lem7} states that the Slater condition enforces uniform boundness on $y_j^*$.
+This subsection proves the auxiliary lemmas used in the analysis of IPP-LCG.
+In particular, Lemma \ref{lem6} characterizes an important property of the optimal solution of the subproblem \eqref{convex-sub}, and Lemma \ref{lem: bounded-dual} establishes uniform boundedness of the dual solutions.